ElfIncredible/Breast-Cancer-Classification---ML-Prediction/README.md

 - The accuracy for the training data and the test data is then printed to assess the model's performance on each dataset.

 ### Building a predictive system
+The predictive system:
+- Takes a single input data point with features related to breast cancer.
+- Converts it into a NumPy array, and reshapes it to match the format required for model prediction.
+- Uses the trained logistic regression model (lr) to predict whether the cancer is malignant (0) or benign (1).
+- Print the prediction and provide an interpretation of whether the cancer is malignant or benign based on the model's output.

+### Saving the trained model